Healthy Aging

 It’s no surprise that those with high levels of adrenal dysfunction typically seek help from one doctor after another but find no lasting relief.

-And if the body is locked in chronic stress, if the underlying adrenal dysfunction is not addressed, then permanent healing is not going to occur no matter what remedy is applied.
+If the body is locked in chronic stress, if the underlying adrenal dysfunction is not addressed, then permanent healing is not going to occur no matter what remedy is applied.

-Fortunately, there are practitioners who do recognize adrenal syndrome as a real illness.
+Fortunately, some practitioners do recognize adrenal syndrome as a real illness.
 It will take some persistence on the part of the patient and the help of a cooperative doctor – and there’s always the chance that the symptoms aren’t caused by the adrenals – but it’s a path that’s worth exploring if the list of symptoms above seems to describe you, and you’ve had no luck finding a solution.

-Treatment involves lowering emotional, physical and environmental stress, adopting healthy eating habits, correcting nutritional imbalances and deficiencies, and receiving both body therapies and counseling.
+Treatment involves lowering emotional, physical, and environmental stress, adopting healthy eating habits, correcting nutritional imbalances and deficiencies, and receiving both body therapies and counseling.

 It takes time, but with an understanding therapist and the correct protocols, the adrenal syndrome patient will get their life back.